 - Keep the teeth and mouth clean.

-Brush the person's teeth at least twice a day, with the last brushing after the evening meal and any nighttime liquid medication.
+Very gently brush the person’s teeth, gums, tongue and roof of the mouth at least twice a day, with the last brushing after the evening meal and any nighttime liquid medication.
 Allow plenty of time and find a comfortable position if you must do the brushing yourself.
 Gently place the toothbrush in the person's mouth at a 45 degree angle so you massage gum tissue as you clean the teeth.

 If the person wears dentures, rinse them with plain water after meals and brush them daily to remove food particles.
 Each night, remove them and soak in a cleanser or mouthwash.
 Then, use a soft toothbrush or moistened gauze pad to clean the gums, tongue and other soft mouth tissues.